MonoidMusician/blog/sources/tmttmt.md

 - Similarly: not interested in baking in unification.
   That can (and should) be provided by users; the goal is to make the syntax lightweight enough to facilitate it.
 - Probably not going to have Rank-N types for a while, if ever.
-  I mean, I like Rank-N types, especially for APIs, but most things end up being better expressed by inductive data types, and this way I have a type inference algorithm that is actually tractable …
+  I mean, I like Rank-N types, especially for APIs, but most things end up being better expressed by inductive data types, and this way I have a type inference algorithm that is actually tractable&nbsp;…

 ## More Details